University of Kinshasa

-The University of Kinshasa (Université de Kinshasa), commonly known as UNIKIN, is one of the three major universities in the Democratic Republic of the Congo, together with the University of Kisangani and University of Lubumbashi.
-Originally founded in 1954 as Lovanium University during Belgian colonial rule, the current university was established following the division of the National University of Zaire (UNAZA) in 1981.
-It is located in Kinshasa.
+The University of Kinshasa (Université de Kinshasa), colloquially known by its acronym UNIKIN, is a public university located in Kinshasa's Lemba commune within the western region of the Democratic Republic of the Congo.
+It is the country's premier university.
+Initially established in 1954 as Lovanium University during Belgian colonial rule, the current university was established following the division of the National University of Zaire (UNAZA) in 1981.

 The university had an enrollment of 29,554 and a faculty and research staff of 1,929 in the 2018–19 academic year, and currently has twelve academic divisions.
+The Notre-Dame de la Sagesse is strategically located on the campus and provides pastoral ministries to professors and students.

 Campus

 The university is located about 25 km south of central Kinshasa, in the suburb of Lemba.

 Many of the campus facilities have deteriorated and are in poor condition, or lack proper instructional tools - in 2003, the science library had as few as 300 titles in its collection.
 Since 2001, the university has hosted Cisco Academy, a joint project sponsored by the American software company Cisco and the United Nations Development Programme.
 The academy focuses on providing recent technology, training students to install and operate computer networks and all coursework is online.
-The university does not feature in any university rankings.